 As an electronic production and design major, you’ll learn how to use technology to create and produce compositions, sonic design, and instruments.
 Over eight semesters, while completing the college’s core music curriculum, you’ll gather deep, adaptable knowledge of technologies used to create and manipulate sonic elements.
-Through working with a diverse community of musicians, faculty, and industry professionals, and using our state of the art technology and recording facilities, you’ll gain real world experience all while earning a bachelor's degree.
+Through working with a diverse community of musicians, faculty, and industry professionals, and using our state-of-the-art technology and recording facilities, you’ll gain real-world experience while earning a bachelor's degree.

-The student majoring in electronic production and design will master the musical and creative use of electronic music production and sound design tools and technologies.
-Working in professional-level, 5.1-equipped studios, classroom/labs, and performance spaces, students will study electronic music composition and production, synthesizer programming, sound design techniques for all types of visual media, interactive performance systems, digital signal processing, alternate controllers, game audio design and implementation, software design, audio art and installation design, and more.
+Students majoring in electronic production and design master the musical and creative use of electronic music production and sound design tools and technologies.
+Working in professional-level, 5.1-equipped studios, classrooms and labs, and performance spaces, students study electronic music composition and production, synthesizer programming, sound design techniques for all types of visual media, interactive performance systems, digital signal processing, alternate controllers, game audio design and implementation, software design, audio art and installation design, and more.

 Learn how the Electronic Production and Design Department (EPD) puts a premium on sonic experimentation, helping you create new musical ideas for everything from EDM and DJing to production and classical music.

 Program at a Glance

 Upon completion of a major in electronic production and design, students will:

 - compose and produce original electronic music compositions;

 - apply a comprehensive understanding of audio signal flow and recording mixing techniques to a variety of professional production projects;